bob2build/idpawssamlinterceptor-chromextension/README.md

 * https://aws.amazon.com/blogs/security/how-to-implement-federated-api-and-cli-access-using-saml-2-0-and-ad-fs/

+## Functionality
+* Capture SAML assertions sent to signin.aws.amazon.com
+* Render list of roles available for Valid assertion.
+(Assertion usually expires in under 10 minutes)
+* For each valid role, render links to generate and download credentials
+* Provide configuration to support which websites are allowed to receive credentials
+* Store & Retrieve configuration values on shutdown/startup

 ## TODO
 * Refactor JS code and add some tests
 * Add some CSS to make UI better